woodyDM/simplesocks-java/readme.md

 2. the protocol netty codec.
 3. ~~client to server connection pool(pool authenticated channel);~~ (It is hard to create a pool with non-blocking synchronizations)
 4. data encryption between LocalServer and RemoteServer;
+5. special pac list.
 ## Map